vinsdragonis/Research-Guru/README.md

 # Research-Hub
-A web app that brings together all the services a researcher needs for singular / collaborative projects to a single platform
+A web app that brings together all the services a researcher needs for solo / collaborative projects to a single platform